dsasmblr/game-hacking/README.md

 Title/Link | Description
 ---- | ----
+[Introduction to Lua using Cheat Engine: Beginner to Basic Script Writer!](http://dsasmblr.com/introduction-to-lua-using-cheat-engine-beginner-to-basic-script-writer/) | Cheat Engine contains a powerful Lua engine that affords game hackers a wealth of options, whether its through Cheat Engine's custom Lua methods or Lua's native methods.
+This guide is an introduction to Lua via Cheat Engine and Terraria.
 [Reverse Engineering for Beginners](https://www.begin.re/) | An online workshop teaching some of the basics of reverse engineering in the context of gaming.
 The final project involves reversing a randomization algorithm in the game Minesweeper.
 [Hack.lu 2017: (Workshop) Reverse Engineering a MMORPG](https://www.slideshare.net/AntoninBeaujeant/reverse-engineering-a-mmorpg) | This workshop covers the basics of reverse engineering a (M)MORPG.
 The target is [Pwn Adventure 3](http://www.pwnadventure.com/), an intentionally-vulnerable MMORPG developed by [Vector35](https://vector35.com/).
 [Reverse Engineering Visual Novels 101, Part 1](https://hackernoon.com/reverse-engineering-visual-novels-101-d0bc3bf7ab8) | A detailed tutorial on using [Kaitai Struct](http://kaitai.io/) to reverse engineer unknown formats.